ST-BERT: Cross-modal Language Model Pre-training For End-to-end Spoken Language Understanding: Experiment

 Additionally, our model is validated on the Snips and SmartLight datasets for intent classification tasks.
 Snips dataset \cite{coucke2018snips} is an NLU benchmark, which consists of utterances and their corresponding intent-slot labels.
 The number of training, validation, and test data is 13,084, 700, and 700 utterances respectively, with 7 unique intents.
 Previous SLU studies used this dataset by synthesizing audio from text data, and we follow the same experimental protocol.
 To compare our result with the result of Huang and Chen, we used Google text-to-speech (TTS) system the same as in \cite{huang2020learning}, though it does not guarantee that our data are identical to their audio.

-SmartLights dataset \cite{saade2018spoken} consists of 1,660 spoken commands for smart light assistant with 6 unique intents.
-For each utterance, there are two audio types where microphone setting is different, \textit{close field} and \textit{far field} and the latter setting is more challenging.
-To evaluate our model on this dataset, we use 10-fold cross validation as suggested in \cite{huang2020learning}.
+SmartLights dataset \cite{saade2018spoken} consists of 1,660 spoken commands for a smart light assistant with 6 unique intents.
+For each utterance, there are two audio types where the microphone setting is different, \textit{close field} and \textit{far field} and the latter setting is more challenging.
+To evaluate our model on this dataset, we use 10-fold cross-validation as suggested in \cite{huang2020learning}.

 In our full data experiments, we measure a model performance twice.
-For 10\% and 1\% experiment in Table \ref{table:fsc}, we evaluate our model on 10 and 20 random subsets, respectively.
+For the 10\% and 1\% experiment in Table \ref{table:fsc}, we evaluate our model on 10 and 20 random subsets, respectively.
 The reported numbers are the average score.
-We fine-tune our model with a maximum sequence length of either 128 or 256 depending on the dataset and set a batch size to 32.
+We fine-tune our model with a maximum sequence length of either 128 or 256 depending on the dataset and set a batch-size to 32.
 All the experiments were performed based on NAVER Smart Machine Learning (NSML) platform~\cite{kim2018nsml}.